Research | 2021-12-22Back

 Figure 3.
 Transcriptome profiling of 2D NSs improving HIV DNA vaccine

-In summary, the realization of the concept of 2D NSs immunoregulator dramatically broadens the scope for choices to optimize the vaccination of infectious diseases, tumor immunotherapy, and other immune-based preventive treatment and therapy.
+In summary, the realization of the concept of 2D NSs immunoregulator dramatically broadens the choices to optimize the vaccination of infectious diseases, tumor immunotherapy, and other immune-based preventive treatment and therapy.

 The Microfluidic-Biomaterials Lab at SUSTech is the corresponding author of this paper.

-This work was supported by the National Natural Science Foundation of China (NSFC), the National Key R&D Program of China, the Shenzhen Key Laboratory of Smart Healthcare Engineering, and the Leading Medical Talents Program of Health Commission of Yunnan Province, and
+This work was supported by the National Natural Science Foundation of China (NSFC), the National Key R&D Program of China, the Chinese Academy of Sciences, Tencent Foundation through the XPLORER PRIZE, the Shenzhen Key Laboratory of Smart Healthcare Engineering, the Leading Medical Talents Program of Health Commission of Yunnan Province, the Young and Middle-Aged Academic and Technical Leaders Program of Yunnan Province, and the Basic Research Program of Yunnan Province.

 Paper link: https://pubs.rsc.org/en/content/articlelanding/2022/SC/D1SC04044H